insideout10/wordlift-docs/docs/about.rst

 WordLift infrastructure runs on the semantic platform of Redlink_.

-Redlink_ is commercial spin-off based in Salzburg, Austria focused on Semantic Technologies and Free Open Source Software co-founded by InsideOut10_.
+Redlink_ is commercial spin-off based in Salzburg, Austria focused on *Semantic Technologies* and *Free Open Source Software* that has been co-founded by InsideOut10_ in 2013.

 .. _InsideOut10: http://insideout.io/
 .. _Redlink: http://redlink.co/